 As a small business owner, your biggest concern is probably not your blog.
 You’ve got clients to please, products to produce, services to refine, and a whole lot more.
 And yet, blogging is vital to the growth of your business and the support of your customers.

-And as much as you don’t think so, you DO have insight, tips, ideas, and VALUE to share.
+And even if you may not think so, you DO have insight, tips, and VALUE to share.
 You just need to find them.

 The truth about why you’re uninspired by your blog: